roangelo.net

 Philosophical definitions" versus grammatical clarifications (Kant)

-... when philosophers construct definitions arbitrarily [i.e. when the concepts are "not something given to him but something which he has himself created"], these definitions are not properly speaking philosophical definitions.
+... when philosophers construct definitions arbitrarily [i.e. when a philosopher's concepts are "not something given to him [by nature] but something which he has himself created"], these definitions are not properly speaking philosophical definitions.
 "Such determinations of the meaning of a word are never philosophical definitions; but if they are to be called clarifications at all, they are only grammatical clarifications."
 I can explain in what sense I intend to use the term ... but then I am acting as a grammarian rather than as a philosopher.
 (Copleston, idem.
 Kant, Enquiry 1, 1)

 Kant and 'grammar'